 Picture 6 — Please note the sofa, Dad’s socks, and the lamp on the TV.

-The changes in the piglet’s image in this book are relatively easy to notice, and almost everyone has noticed them, so I won’t go into details here.
+The changes in the pig’s image in this book are relatively easy to notice, and most people have probably noticed them, so I won’t go into detail here.

 http://landaishu.zhongwenlink.com/home/upload20083/201083165957824.jpg